 The xiphoid process is a small extension of bone just below the sternum.
-Discomfort in the xiphoid process can be painful as it can affect the lower ribcage, breastbone, and several major muscles located around the abdomen and diaphragm.
+Straining and heavy lifting can damage the xiphoid process, leading to pain in the lower ribcage, breastbone, and muscles around the abdomen and diaphragm.

 - Pain in the xiphoid process is described as tightness in the lower sternum (breastbone).